publiclab/plots2/README.md

 9. By default, start rails with `passenger start` from the Rails root and open http://localhost:3000 in a web browser.
 (for local SSL work, see [SSL](#ssl+in+development) below)
 10. Wheeeee!
 You're up and running!
 Log in with test usernames "user", "moderator", or "admin", and password "password".
 11. Run `rails test` to confirm that your install is working properly.
+Or `rails test:system` for system tests.

 ## SSL in Development